segment-boneyard/s3-dynamo-lambda/Readme.md

 ## The lambda function

-We've stored our example lambda function in the `segment.js` file.
+We've stored our example lambda function in the [segment.js][./segment.js] file.
 It reads from our events, splits the line separated json, and adds the counts of different events into Dynamo.

+If you want to update the lambda function, simply change the code around and then run `make update`.
+The meat of the event interactions happens in our `handleEvent` function.

 ## Testing